-C. Sprint and the rural local exchange companies are not required to file reports at of the date this Order is served.
+C. Sprint and the rural local exchange companies are not required to file reports at this time.

+D. Any party may file a petition for reconsideration of this Order within fifteen days of the date this Order is served.
 If service is by mail, service is complete upon mailing and three days may be added to the above time frame.